 1. Pray for Visitors

-I dont think that I would need to convince you about the need to pray for visitors.
-It’s like praying for guests at a dinner party.
+I don’t think that I would need to convince you about the need to pray for visitors.
 You’re excited they might come, and you want them to feel welcome when they do.
+Every person is a new opportunity to connect with the church, share the gospel, or enhance the church body.

-I genuinely believe in my church.
+The reason I am so excited for our visitors is that I genuinely believe in my church (my local body).
 I believe our church family has something beautiful to offer.
 Something I want to share not just with our community, but with the world.
-I think very highly of our church (and I hope you think of yours in the same way too).
+Obviously, I think very highly of our church (and I hope you think of yours in the same way, too).

-So yes, we pray for visitors.
-We ask God to stir hearts, to lead people to our doors, and to use our tools of website, social media, and word of mouth to encourage them to attend.
-So that we might be faithful stewards ready of their presence.
+So yes, I pray for visitors.
+I ask God to stir hearts, to lead people to our doors, and to use our tools of website, social media, and word of mouth to encourage them to attend.
+It is a huge step to visit a church for the first time, or even the second, and I pray that God would give them the strength and courage to come.

 2. Pray for the Church Family

-I also pray that our church family is warm, welcoming, and most importantly intentional about making connections.
+I pray that our church family is warm, welcoming, and most importantly, intentional about making connections.
 Welcoming someone at the door is great, but it’s what happens before and after the service that really matters.

 The moments of conversation in the seats, the introductions before worship starts, and the effort to find common ground.
 These are what help someone feel not just welcomed, but connected.